nrposner/nvim_config/README.md

 _nvim-surround.lua_
 A plugin extending Vim's motions to allow for easy surrounding.
 The functionality is great, but using it will take a little practice.
 Check out the [repo](https://github.com/kylechui/nvim-surround) for a guide.
 Getting good at this will take out a lot of little pains.

-_flash.lua_
-Flash is a more in-depth, 'I'll get to learning how it works one day' plugins for 'search labels, enhanced character motions and Treesitter integration.'
-More experienced developers swear by it, but I haven't gotten around to using it just yet.